 Not every teenager experiences depression in the same way.
 And teens often find it hard to express what they’re feeling in words.
 But those who do often use similar phrases to describe depression—a dark emptiness, constant stress and dread, a feeling that everything is without color and nothing matters.

 What are the effects of depression in teens during everyday life?
-While some teens hide their depression and are able to continue functioning at a high level, the majority have difficulty maintaining their grades, friendships, and extracurricular activities.
+While some teens hide their depression and are able to continue functioning at a high level, the majority of depressed teenagers have difficulty maintaining their grades, friendships, and extracurricular activities.
 Signs of depression in teens also manifest as physical problems—aches, pains, and fatigue that have no medical explanation.